ChrisCarini/user-metrics-dashboard/README.md

 You will need to [fork this repository](https://github.com/github-community-projects/org-metrics-dashboard/fork) into your org.
 Alternatively, you can clone this repository and push it to your org.

+### GitHub Pages

+Since this repo leverages GitHub Pages (by default) to host the dashboard, you will need to enable GitHub Pages for the repository.
+You can do this by going to `Settings -> Pages` and under `Build and deployment` selecting `Source` to be `GitHub Actions`.

 ### Actions

 Since we use the GitHub API and actions to generate the data, you will need to enable actions for the repository.
 You can do this by going to the `Actions` tab in the repository and enabling actions.

 You will need to set a secret in the repository settings.
 The secret is a GitHub token that has admin read access to the organization.
-You can create a token by going to `Settings` -> `Developer settings` -> `Personal access tokens` and creating a new token with the following scopes.
+You can create a token by going to `Settings -> Developer settings -> Personal access tokens` and creating a new token with the following scopes.

 - public_repo
 - read:org